Beastly477/ettgnews/content/_index.md

 ---
 title: "Ear to the Ground News"
-description: "A one‑stop hub for local news, events, and alerts."
+description: "A one‑stop hub for local news and events."
 ---

 >Track every local source that matters—newspapers, government sites, Facebook pages, and more.